Internally grooved copper tube

 Internally grooved copper tubes, also known as "microfin tubes", are a small diameter coil technology for modern air conditioning and refrigeration systems.
 Grooved coils facilitate more efficient heat transfer than smooth coils.
-Small diameter coils have better rates of heat transfer than conventional-sized condenser and evaporator coils with round copper tubes and aluminum or copper fin that have been the standard in the HVAC industry for many years.
-Small diameter coils can withstand higher pressures required by the new generation of environmentally friendlier refrigerants.
+Small diameter coils have better rates of heat transfer than conventionally-sized condenser and evaporator coils with round copper tubes and aluminum or copper fin that have been the standard in the HVAC industry for many years.
+Small diameter coils can withstand the higher pressures required by the new generation of environmentally friendlier refrigerants.
 They have lower material costs because they require less refrigerant, fin, and coil materials.
-They enable the design of smaller and lighter high-efficiency air conditioners and refrigerators because the evaporators and condensers coils are smaller and lighter.
+They enable the design of smaller and lighter high-efficiency air conditioners and refrigerators because the evaporator and condenser coils are smaller and lighter.

 With MicroGroove technology, heat transfer is enhanced by grooving the inside surface of the tube.
 This increases the surface to volume ratio, mixes the refrigerant, and homogenizes refrigerant temperatures across the tube.

 Tubes with MicroGroove technology can be made with copper or aluminium.
 Copper fins are an attractive alternative to aluminium due to the better corrosion resistance of copper and its antimicrobial benefits.

 Design

-To use smaller tubes instead of conventional-sized tubes in air conditioners, heat exchangers must be redesigned.
-This includes redesigning the fin and tube circuits.
+To use smaller tubes instead of conventional-sized tubes in air conditioners, heat exchangers must be redesigned including the fin and tube circuits.
 Design optimization requires the use of computational fluid dynamics to analyze airflow around the tubes and fins, as well as computer simulations of refrigerant flow and temperatures inside the tubes.
 This is important because the overall heat transfer coefficient of a coil is a function of the convection of the refrigerant inside the tube to the tube wall, conduction through the tube wall, and dissipation through the fins.

-Engineering considerations for using Microgroove include:
+Engineering considerations for using MicroGroove include: